JOHNSTON Gordon

 C:\Users\Robert\Documents\CARTOONING ILLUSTRATION ANIMATION\IMAGE OF PERSON\J\JOHNSTON Gordon, U of W O Alumini Gazette.jpg University of Western Ontario Alumni Gazette: circa 2009.

 He returned to Canada in 1952 and became an editorial cartoonist with the Ottawa Citizen.
+For them he also illustrated a series of articles taken from the records of the R.C.M.P.
 Although continuing to appear regularly in the Citizen he left that paper in 1956 to become a freelance cartoonist.
-In this latter part of his career he devoted himself to cartoon projects with a decidedly nationalistic flavor.
-During the Diefenbaker years (1958 – 1963), he worked with newspaper columnist Gerald Waring on a syndicated editorial cartoon feature.
-In May 1960 he and Gordon Dewar a parliamentary reporter for the Ottawa Citizen launched the cartoon adventure strip Jeff Buchanon.
-Unfortunately it lasted only a little over a year.
+About this time, the Ontario College of Education asked him to prepare a monogram on cartooning in Canada.
+It was the first such monogram prepared.
+In 1957, in partnership with Gerald Waring, a syndicated columnist, he began syndicating his editorial cartoons.
+It was Canada’s only syndicated editorial cartoon feature and was distributed in sixty-five newspapers.
+In this part of his career, he devoted himself to cartoon projects with a “decidedly nationalistic flavor”.
+In May 1960 he and Gordon Dewar a parliamentary reporter for the Ottawa Citizen launched the cartoon adventure strip “Jeff Buchanon”.
+Unfortunately, it lasted only a little over a year.

-In 1967 Johnston launched what would become his most enduring work, a daily cartoon panel called It Happened In Canada.
-The strip continued for fifteen years until 1981 when Johnston had to give it up due to ill health..
-At its peak it was in 71 newspapers.
-When Johnston retired it appeared in 65.
-Interestingly for most of its run Johnston distributed the panel without the benefit of syndication.
+In 1967 he launched what would become his most enduring work, a daily cartoon panel called “It Happened In Canada”.
+He continued it until 1981 when he had to give it up due to ill health.
+At its peak it appeared in 71 newspapers.
+At Gordon’s retirement it appeared in 65.
+Interestingly for the last part of its run Johnston distributed the panel without the benefit of syndication.
 Truly it must have been a project of love.
-In 1970 Johnston using the It Happened In Canada format launched a second panel called It Happened at Western.
+In 1970 Gordon using the “It Happened In Canada” format launched a second panel called “It Happened at Western”.
 It was a campus history feature that ran in the University of Western Ontario Alumni Gazette.

 WORK: